TethysL CLI Installation¶

 tethyslunder the default location

-sudo make install PREFIX="/usr/local"
+sudo make install PREFIX="/opt/tethysl"

-The zip file only contains the executable program,
+only containing the corresponding executable program,

 which is named

-tethysl for Linux and macOS,
+tethysl for both Linux and macOS,

 tethysl.exe for Windows.

 The executable binary for macOS is not signed, so it will not run right away